Richard Garfield: Precursors and development of Magic: the Gathering

-While searching for a publisher for RoboRally, which he designed in 1985, Wizards of the Coast began talking to Garfield through Mike Davis, but the game looked too expensive for a new company like Wizards to produce.
+While searching for a publisher for RoboRally, which he designed in 1985, Wizards of the Coast began talking to Garfield through Mike Davis, but Wizards was still a new company and felt the game would be too expensive to produce.
 Peter Adkison of Wizards of the Coast expressed interest in a fast-playing game with minimal equipment, something that would be popular at a game convention.
-Adkison asked Garfield to develop a game that was cheaper to produce than RoboRally, that might be more portable and even easy to carry around to conventions; Garfield did have an idea about combining baseball cards with a card game and began turning that rough idea into a complete game over the next week.
+Adkison asked if Garfield could develop a game with lower production costs than RoboRally, with the idea of making such a game more portable and easy to bring to conventions; Garfield thought of an idea that came from combining a card game with collecting baseball cards and spent a week creating a full game from that rough idea.

-Garfield built on older prototypes of games that dated back to at least 1982, when he had created a Cosmic Encounter-inspired card game called "Five Magics."
+Garfield had been creating card games since at least 1982, starting with a card game called Five Magics that was inspired by Cosmic Encounter, and his work with this new card game built on his existing older prototypes.
 Garfield thus combined ideas from two previous games to invent the first trading card game, Magic: The Gathering.
-At first, Garfield and Adkison called the game "Manaclash," and worked on it in secret during Palladium's lawsuit against Wizards, protecting the game's intellectual property under a shell company called Garfield Games.
+At first, Garfield and Adkison called the game Manaclash and worked on it in secret during a lawsuit filed by Palladium Games against Wizards.
+They were able to protect the game's intellectual property by using the shell company Garfield Games.
 Garfield began designing Magic as a Penn graduate student.
 Garfield's playtesters were mostly fellow Penn students.

 Wizards of the Coast

 Magic: The Gathering launched in 1993.
 Playtesters began independently developing expansion packs, which were then passed to Garfield for his final edit.
 In June 1994, Garfield left academia to join Wizards of the Coast as a full-time game designer.
 Garfield managed the hit game wisely, balancing player experience with business needs and allowing other designers to contribute creatively to the game.
 With his direction, Wizards established a robust tournament system for Magic, something that was new to hobby gaming.

-Wizards finally published Garfield's RoboRally in 1994.
-Wizards published Garfield's Vampire: The Masquerade-based CCG Jyhad in 1994, but changed the name to Vampire: The Eternal Struggle in 1995 to avoid offending Muslims.
-Netrunner (1996) was Garfield's CCG based on Cyberpunk 2020, where he included an element that made it an entirely asymmetrical game, with the two players having different cards, abilities, and goals.
-Wizards published the BattleTech Collectible Card Game in 1996, based on Garfield's design.
+Wizards finally released Garfield's RoboRally in 1994.
+Wizards published Garfield's Vampire: The Masquerade-based CCG Jyhad in 1994, but changed the name to Vampire: The Eternal Struggle in 1995 to avoid offense to Muslims.
+Netrunner (1996) was Garfield's CCG based on Cyberpunk 2020, where he included an element that made it an asymmetrical game, so that the two players each had entirely different cards, abilities, and goals.
+Wizards published the BattleTech Collectible Card Game in 1996, based on a design by Garfield.
 Peter Adkison was developing a Dungeons & Dragons MMORPG based on a design from Garfield and Skaff Elias, but left Wizards in December 2000 after Hasbro sold the D&D computer rights and cancelled the project.

 In 1999, Garfield was inducted into the Adventure Gaming Hall of Fame alongside Magic.
 He was a primary play tester for the Dungeons & Dragons 3rd edition bookset, released by Wizards in 2000.
 He eventually left Wizards to become an independent game designer.